SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

-# Search query for SDG 01 - No Poverty, Bergen action-approach.
+# Search query for SDG 01 - No Poverty, Bergen topic-approach.

 **Current status**: This string is currently being converted from the action version, unstable/not yet working as intended.
 Unsure of translation of 1.3.